Battle of Kandalur Salai: Raid by Rajaraja I (c. 988 CE)

+Chengam hero stone inscription

-A hero stone inscription was unearthed from a village near Tiruvannamalai in November, 2009.
+A hero stone inscription, dated to the 14th regnal year of Rajaraja I, was unearthed from Chengam, Tiruvannamalai in November, 2009.
 It supports the view that a military engagement indeed took place at Kandalur.
-It has a eulogy that talks about Rajaraja "beheading the Malai Alargal of Kandalur Salai".
+It has a eulogy that talks about Rajaraja I, "who defeated the Nolambas, the Gangas and the Vengai Nadu", "beheading the Malai Alarkal of Kandalur Salai".
+According to the newspaper report, it also describes that Rajaraja I built a mantapa platform there, that he [Rajaraja I] split in two a naval vessel belonging to the Chera king and that he destroyed a number of "boats".

 References to Kandalur salai

 Corrections by M. G. S. Narayanan on K. A. Nilakanta Sastri are employed.